harlessmark/fast-food-face-off/README.md

 * Thanks to [Alex Pugia](https://github.com/jasminnancy) for originally writing the frontend in plain Javascript.
 * The food data was scraped from [Fast Food Nutrition](https://fastfoodnutrition.org).
 * Thanks to [Clearbit](http://clearbit.com) and their [free logo API](https://clearbit.com/logo) for providing the restaurant logos.
+* Thanks to [JSON Bin](http://https://jsonbin.io/) for hosting the restaurant and foods API.